drndivoje/PersonalPageGen/README.md

 ## Input file structure

+The input folder is where all your content for the static website in markdown format is stored.
 To use PersonalPageGen, ensure that your input folder contains a `config.yaml` file with the following structure:
 ```yaml
 domain: <your domain>
 author: <your name>